6

 05

-Creating Your Identity
+Creating Your Own Identity

 Who do you want to be?

 A child with a clear sense of their own values has an internal compass that helps them through pressure, conflict, and uncertainty.
 Children learn what responsibility looks like in practice: what belongs to them, what doesn't, and how to accept, negotiate, or decline a responsibility.
 They work through real scenarios where they have to identify the consequences of not following through, and practice telling others when they can't take something on.
+The responsibility chapter is drafted and heading to peer review alongside Modules 1 and 2.

 What children learn